To look into Cear’s eyes was to stare into your own soul.

 “You get yourself down to your room now or I WILL BREAK YOUR NECK!”

 He was so young, and the Father so angry, that the boy thought his Father would make good on his threat one day.
 In fact his own Mother made sure he knew of the danger he was living in.

 “If you don’t start listening to me I will tell your Father and he will KILL you when he gets home!”

 Day after day they would visit him with these threats, the boy came to believe both of them.
 He grew certain his life would be cut short.
-When someone got angry he began to tremble and ran to hide in the corner by the piano, crushing himself up against the wall.
-It felt good to be held so tight by their lumbering house.
+When someone got angry he began to tremble and ran to hide in the corner by the piano, crushing himself in the tiny space between the oak wood and the wall.
+It felt good to be held so tight by the lumbering house.
 He would spend hours avoiding his Father, running from one hiding place to the other or finding new excuses to play outside beside the old brick two story home.

 But you can’t hide from your dreams, everyone must sleep.
 He became haunted by a singular nightmare.
 It always began with the boy floating high in the sky looking down on the place where they lived.
 He watched his Father kill first his brother and sister, and then finally his Mother.
 It was at this moment the boy returned to his broken body, held together by casts and slings, incapable of moving, behind a tall fence in their yard.
 His father shattered the fence with an ax as he stormed at him.
 Then, just as the heavy blade was blocking out the sun, descending on him, the boy woke up on the floor.
 It didn’t matter if he was at home, visiting at a friends, or on the top bunk of a two story bed.
 He always awoke from that dream with his body propelling him into the air escaping his fathers murderous rage.